dkobak/dkobak.github.io/_posts/2017-06-15-cidr-review.md

 To conclude:

- * The CIDR paper uses an inappropriate toy dataset where naive imputation works the best;
+ * The CIDR paper uses an inappropriate toy dataset where naive imputation works the best (unlike real data);
  * The CIDR paper shows very misleading t-SNE figures;
  * The CIDR method itself is substantially worse than alternatives in all cases;
  * Thresholding appears to be an interesting trick that can bring out some structure in very low $$n$$ situation.
 It is worth investigating further.